Do You Know the Donut Man?

 GR: Do you think you bring anything different to donuts as a Japanese American?

 DM: No. My wife demands good service.
 She believes in service, service, and service.
 That is probably one of the big parts when she was working here up until 1980.
 Everyone just loved her.
 She was the front of Donut Man.
 She set the standard.
 She gets mad now when she hears from people.
-The other thing she said, “You come here, and you get in line.
+She would say, “You come here, and you get in line.
 If a friend comes, they have to wait.
 They can’t sneak in the back door.”
 Sometimes we have friends that do, but we try and keep that at a minimum.
 She always demands service, which is probably the extent of our Japanese influence.

 GR: How do critics compare donuts nationally?